thianlopezz/api.aeropuerto-gps/README.md

-# NodeJs Express Typescript scaffold
+# Aeropuertos Galapagos REST Api

-This repo contains a very basic NodeJs project implementing a REST Api using Typescript and ExpressJs.
+This project contains a REST Api implementation for getting the Guayaquil Airport flights information using web scraping, to estimate the arrival time of the flights arriving to the Galapagos island's airports.

 ## Quick start